ZeroCM/zcm/docs/tools.md

 compile and run your program, and then use `zcm-logplayer` to play your log back while your program is running.

-If were brave enough to dive into the code base already, you might already know about the zcm log support in each language, and you'd be able to write a program that opens the log and works with it directly (sans subscriptions).
+If you were brave enough to dive into the code base already, you might already know about the zcm log support in each language, and you'd be able to write a program that opens the log and works with it directly (sans subscriptions).
 You would write a script in the language of your choice that opens the log and attempts to match coordinate messages to picture